 Mouthwash and breath sprays have high levels of alcohol.
 Using mouthwash shortly before taking a breath test can result in a false BAC reading due to the amount of alcohol remaining in the mouth.

 Chewing Gum can have ingredients like xylitol or sorbitol, which are known as sugar alcohols.
-Although chewing the gum won't get you drunk, it can affect the results of a breath test, to make it appear that you were drinking.
+Although chewing the gum won't get you drunk, it can affect the results of a breath test.

 Breath testing devices, whether used in the field or back at the station, are imperfect, to say the least.
 In addition to not being 100% accurate, they need to be regularly calibrated to assure some level of accuracy.
 If breath machines are not calibrated properly and in a timely manner, they can yield false readings.